 Message from the Rector of The National Shrine of Saint Frances Xavier Cabrini

-Blessings to each of you in your spiritual journey towards the Holy City of God,
+Blessings to each of you on our shared spiritual journey towards a more humane world in Christ and entering Holy City of God,